valeriaRaffuzzi/SCONE/docs/User Manual.rst

 * dir (*optional*, default = isotropic): (u v w) vector with the direction of the source particles

-* poissonSource (*optional*, default = -1): mu where mu is the average which defines the Poisson distribution over which initial particle times are sampled for kinetic fixed source calculations.
+* poissonSource (*optional*, default = -1): mu [time unit of milliseconds] where mu is the average which defines the Poisson distribution over which initial particle times are sampled for kinetic fixed source calculations.
 By default all initial particle times are set to zero, and initial times are only sampled according to a Poisson distribution if a value of mu >= 0 is provided.
+Initial times are sampled in the accuracy of milliseconds.

 Hence, an input would look like: ::